Measuring the environmental impact of student relocation

 The project is a positive endorsement of the living labs ethos that sees campus challenges serve as the basis for innovation.
 It also highlights that simple but robust calculation methodologies are possible, even for emissions sources derived from large, complex datasets.

 Roederer Rose Lyne is net zero and emissions manager and Fraser Lovie is head of sustainability, both at the University of Aberdeen.
-The Student Relocation Travel Emissions Calculator has been shortlisted in the Outstanding Contribution to Environmental Leadership category in the 2024 THE Awards.
+The Student Relocation Travel Emissions Calculator was shortlisted in the Outstanding Contribution to Environmental Leadership category in the 2024 THE Awards.
 A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.